BigJabber/pimcore-data-quality-bundle/README.md

 Depending on user-configurable weighted rules (data quality configuration objects) one- or multiple quality values are computed and stored in data objects.

+This version of the DQB allows data quality to be measured using different configurations at different object depths.
+It has also been modified to allow for storage of not just a numeric completeness check but to store any invalid fields in a multiselect box.

+I feel that these changes are unique to my needs and will develop on top of this project rather than contributing back to the source.

 -------

 ## Version